 At the end, truckers such as Bauti seek out warmth and gratification in the services of sex workers who find borders very tactical business spots.

-Both groups—termed key populations in this case—then get caught up in the wild web of the ravaging disease, resulting in border districts being so prone to HIV and Aids.
+Both groups—termed key populations in this situation—then get caught up in the wild web of the ravaging disease, resulting in border districts being so prone to HIV and Aids.

 “Generally, many things happen at borders.
 HIV and Aids is also spread here,” Bauti sums up his argument, claiming that the situation is worse for hauliers like him who often find themselves at the receiving end of drawn-out customs processes.